PatWalters/practical_cheminformatics_posts/solubility/README.md

-preprocess_data.ipynb - A bit of data preprocessing
+preprocess_data.ipynb - A bit of data preprocessing.  **Please run this notebook before running any of the others**

 ESOL.ipynb - evaluate a solubility dataset using [ESOL](https://pubs.acs.org/doi/10.1021/ci034243x)